-Brian Alexander, CIH and Safety Guy, is a speaker and humorist who combines his professional safety knowledge with his experience in the entertainment industry to create unique learning sessions that deliver a positive and engaging message about workplace safety.
+Brian Alexander, CIH, is a speaker and humorist who combines his professional safety knowledge with his experience in the entertainment industry to create unique learning sessions that deliver a positive and engaging message about workplace safety.
 With over 30 years working as an industrial and construction safety expert, he knows what it takes to make workplace safety a personal value.
-Drawing on personal experiences, keen humor, attention-grabbing stories, and a good-natured, upbeat delivery, Brian partners with organizations to communicate a fresh safety message.
+Drawing on personal experiences, keen humor, attention-grabbing stories, and a good-natured, upbeat delivery, Brian partners with safety conscious organizations to communicate a fresh safety message.

-Many organizations share the challenge of keeping their safety message fresh and invigorating.
-Progressive companies will often spotlight their commitment to workplace safety during annual events dedicated to upgrading training, celebrating achievements, and educating their work force on new procedures and regulations.
+Many organizations share the challenge of keeping their safety message fresh.
+Progressive companies will spotlight their commitment to workplace safety during annual events dedicated to upgrading training, celebrating achievements, and educating their work force on new procedures and regulations.
 These events are most productive when they combine the right blend of motivation, education, and information.
 Add some humor and fun and you’ve got a winning combination.

 As someone who has spent 30 years as an occupational safety professional, I’ve shared the challenge of making safety relevant.
 Gaps in knowledge can lead to injuries, lawsuits, and fines.
 But more importantly people’s livelihood can be hanging in the balance.

 Over my career I’ve seen what it takes to drive excellence in safety.
 In my current position on the corporate safety team of a Fortune 500 utility, we’ve implemented safety goals that have resulted in the continuation of our 9-year decline in injury rates.
 With over 12,000 employees located across 10 states that may sound impressive but there is always more work to do.